Zamboanga City: Ethnicities

 The Zamboangueño (people) (Chavacano/Spanish: Pueblo Zamboangueño) are a creole ethnolinguistic group of people from the Philippines originating from the Zamboanga peninsula, where Zamboanga City is also situated.
-The ancestors of the present inhabitants of the city are said to also have migrated to other areas in the Southwestern Mindanao.
-Due to migration, along with the original inhabitants of the place, the Subanon people, a number of other ethnicities have a visible presence in the city such as the Samal, Yakan, Tausug and Badjao peoples.
+The ancestors of the city's present inhabitants are also said to have migrated to other areas in Southwestern Mindanao.
+Due to migration, along with the original inhabitants of the place, the Subanon people, several other ethnicities have a visible presence in the city, such as the Samal, Yakan, Tausug, and Badjao peoples.

 According to a genetic study in 2021 by Larena et al., published in the Proceedings of the National Academy of Sciences of the United States, 4 of 10 Zamboangueños/Chavacanos have "West Eurasian ancestry".
 The limited Spanish descent of the minority is likely from Spanish soldiers in the Philippines stationed in the area centuries ago during the colonial era.
-Spanish soldiers from Mexico and Peru were also assigned in the area before, but it is not known if they stayed in the city and had children there.
+Spanish soldiers from Mexico and Peru were also assigned to the area before, but it is not known if they stayed in the city and had children there.

 Languages

 The lingua franca of the city is Chavacano.
-Originally, the language of the area was largely the Subanon language, as the majority of the population was from the Subanon people who lived in their ancestral land of Zamboanga.
-Due to Spanish conquer, the natives were not able to pass their indigenous language to the next generation, who were instead forced by the colonial officers to learn Spanish instead.
+Originally, the area's language was largely the Subanon language, as the majority of the population was from the Subanon people, who lived in their ancestral land of Zamboanga.
+Due to the Spanish conquest, the natives were not able to pass their indigenous language to the next generation, and the colonial officers forced them to learn Spanish instead.
 This led to the development of the Spanish language into what later became Chavacano.
-The Zamboanga variety of Chavacano has Spanish as its lexifier and with its grammar influenced by the other Austronesian languages of the Philippines, notably Subanon and others.
-The ancestral Subanon language is spoken by some people in the city although not many understand it due to a lack of practitioners, who have been heavily influenced under colonial rule.
-Revitalization attempts of the indigenous Subanon language have not yet been spearheaded by the local government.
-Aside from Chavacano, Filipino, and English are also widely used and understood, with the latter two as official languages of the Philippines, and with Filipino also as the national language and the national lingua franca of the Philippines.
-The Bahasa Sug or Tausug language is the second-most spoken language in the city after Chavacano due to significant Tausug migration from the neighboring provinces of the Sulu Archipelago.
+The Zamboanga variety of Chavacano has Spanish as its lexifier and has grammar influenced by other Austronesian languages of the Philippines, notably Subanon and others.
+Some people speak the ancestral Subanon language in the city, though few understand it due to a lack of speakers, many of whom have been heavily influenced by colonial rule.
+The local government has not yet spearheaded revitalization attempts of the indigenous Subanon language.
+Aside from Chavacano, Filipino, and English are also widely used and understood, with the latter two as the official languages of the Philippines, and with Filipino as the national language and the lingua franca of the Philippines.
+The Bahasa Sug or Tausug language is the second-most-spoken language in the city after Chavacano, due to significant Tausug migration from the neighboring provinces of the Sulu Archipelago.
 The Cebuano, Hiligaynon, Ilocano, Maguindanaon, Maranao, Sama, and Yakan languages can also be heard within the city, most especially among their native speakers, ethnolinguistic groups, or cultural communities, and with Cebuano as the third-most spoken language in the city after Bahasa Sug.